Battle of the Allia: Troop numbers

-The number of fighters involved in the battle is not known for sure.
-Plutarch writes that the Romans were not outnumbered and had 40,000 men but that most were untrained and unaccustomed to weapons.
+None of the ancient sources produce reliable estimates for the number of men at the battle.
+They record forces for each side ranging from 24,000 to 40,000.
+(Note: Plutarch writes that the Romans were not outnumbered and had 40,000 men but that most were untrained and unaccustomed to weapons.
 Dionysius of Halicarnassus writes that the Romans had four well-trained legions and a levy of untrained citizens that was larger in number.
 That would give a rough figure of some 35,000.
 Diodorus Siculus writes that the Romans had 24,000 men.
-Livy gives no figures.
-The modern historians Cary and Scullard estimate that the Romans had 15,000 men and the Gauls 30,000 to 70,000.
+Livy gives no figures.)
+Modern estimates, however, are usually lower.
+Jeremy Armstrong suggests that both sides had around 5,000 men, which would be realistic for a Gallic mercenary band and the small size of Rome during this period.
+Other modern historians, such as Max Cary and H. H. Scullard, instead placed the Romans with some 15,000 men against a huge Gallic army of between thirty and seventy thousand.
 Peter Berresford Ellis gives an estimate of a minimum of 24,000 based on the assumption that "the Romans had ... four legions – for each consul had two legions under his command – and given that each legion had 6,000 men".
-He also thinks that there may have been a contingent of allied troops.
-He thinks that the "Senones' tribal army could scarcely number more than 12,000".
+He also thinks that there may have been a contingent of allied troops, and that the Senones tribal army could "scarcely number more than 12,000".